lklok66/ice/cs/demo/Ice/sl/bidir/README.txt

 This demo shows how to use bidirectional connections for callbacks.
-This is typically used if the server cannot open a connection to the client to send callbacks, for example, because firewalls block incoming connections to the client.
+This feature is typically used if the server cannot open a connection to the client to send callbacks, for example, because firewalls block incoming connections to the client.

-1) You can use a server from any Ice language mapping, befofe starting the server, you must edit the server endpoints to use a port in the range allowed by Silverlight.
+1) You can use a bidir server from any Ice language mapping.
+Before starting the server, you must edit the server's endpoints to use a port in the range allowed by Silverlight.

-   Edit the config.server file in the server bidir demo directory and update the property Callback.Server.Endpoints as follow:
+   Edit the config.server file in the server's demo directory and update the property Callback.Server.Endpoints as follows:

      Callback.Server.Endpoints=tcp -p 4502

-2) Start the bidir server following the instructions in the demo README file.
+2) Start the bidir server according to the instructions in the demo README file.

-3) In a command window, start the policy server.
+3) In a command window, start the policy server:

    > cd <Ice installation directory>\bin
    > policyserver 127.0.0.1 ..\config\PolicyResponse.xml

-4) From Visual Studio open the `bidir.Web' and start the bidir Silverlight application using the "Debug > Start new instance" command.
+4) In Visual Studio, open the `bidir.Web' project and start the Silverlight client using the "Debug > Start new instance" command.

-5) In the browser window click bidirTestPage.html
+5) In the browser window, open bidirTestPage.html

 ==========================================================================
 Running the demo with .NET Compact Framework bidir server
 ==========================================================================

-1) Start the bidir server following the instructions in the demo\Ice\compact\bidir\README.txt file, before clicking the `Start Server' button update the port field to 4502
+1) Start the bidir server according to the instructions in the demo\Ice\compact\bidir\README.txt file.
+Before clicking the `Start Server' button, update the port field to 4502.

-2) In the bidir demo "Properties > Debug" select Out-of-browser application, and in the combo box select bidir.
+2) In the Silverlight project, choose "Properties > Debug", select Out-of-browser application, and select "bidir" in the combo box.

-3) Start the bidir client using the "Debug > Start new instance" command, set the host field to the ip address used by the emulator, and click Run.
+3) Start the Silverlight client using the "Debug > Start new instance" command.
+Set the host field to the IP address used by the .NET CF server, and click Run.

 ==========================================================================
 Using a web server as a policy server
 ==========================================================================

-If you don't want to deploy a policy server you can use the web server as a policy server.
+If you do not want to deploy a policy server, you can use a web server instead.

-1) copy PolicyResponse.xml to your web server document root directory and name it clientaccesspolicy.xml.
+1) Copy PolicyResponse.xml to your web server document root directory and name it clientaccesspolicy.xml.

    > cd <Ice installation directory>\cs
    > copy config\PolicyResponse.xml C:\inetpub\wwwroot\clientaccesspolicy.xml

-2) in MainPage.xaml.cs ucomment the line that set the policy protocol
+2) In MainPage.xaml.cs, uncomment the line that sets the policy
+   protocol:

    //initData.properties.setProperty("Ice.ClientAccessPolicyProtocol", "Http");

-3) Rebuild the demo and deploy it in the webserver.
+3) Rebuild the demo and deploy it in the web server.

-* Note that the web server should serve the policy file in standard port 80
+Note that the web server should serve the policy file on standard port 80.